linebender/druid/README.md

 ### druid-shell

-The druid toolkit uses druid-shell for a platform-abstracting application shell.
-Druid-shell is responsible for starting a native platform runloop, listening to events, converting them into a platform-agnostic representation, and calling a user-provided handler with them.
+The Druid toolkit uses druid-shell for a platform-abstracting application shell. druid-shell is responsible for starting a native platform runloop, listening to events, converting them into a platform-agnostic representation, and calling a user-provided handler with them.

-While druid-shell is being developed with the druid toolkit in mind, it is intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
+While druid-shell is being developed with the Druid toolkit in mind, it is intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
 The druid-shell crate includes a couple of [non-druid examples].